soynain/microservice-practice/README.md

 It's gonna be ruff :c

+DIAGRAMS BELOW CAN BE CHANGED OVER THE TIME I'M INVESTING IN THIS REPO

 This is the initial schema, for now I'll be designing with diagrams the architecture of this stuff, hands off first, the general architecture of the small system I'm tryna make